 The best robot vacuums can free you from one of the most mundane, but necessary chores.
 Instead of spending hours vacuuming your floors for pet hair and dirt, a robot vacuum can do the work for you.

 But with robot vacuum prices ranging from less than $200 to upwards of $1,000, which is the best robot vacuum?
 We've tested dozens of robot vacuums of all prices to see which are the best at picking up pet hair, kitty litter, and other dirt.
 We've even tested robot mops, too.
 Along the way, we've found budget models that do just as good a job as pricey vacuums, and aded them to our list.

 What are the best robot vacuums?

 If you're on a budget, the best robot vacuum is the iLife V3s Pro.
 It costs less than $200, yet outperformed robot vacuums that cost much, much more.
-However, it lacks smart home connectivity (you have to control it with an included remote) and is slow, taking roughly an hour and a half to clean our test space.
+However, it lacks smart home connectivity (you have to control it with an included remote) and is slow.
 But if you turn it on as you leave your house to go on some errands, then this might not matter to you.
 What does matter is how well it cleans, and the V3s Pro does that very well indeed.

 The best robot vacuums you can buy today

 Our best robot vacuum overall, the Shark R85 proved excellent at picking up pet hair and other debris around our home with a minimum of fuss.
 While it took about an hour on average to finish a run in our test space, it was much more thorough than all other robot vacuums.
 Our advice?
 Start it up, then leave the house to do some chores.